There are many ways to define Yoga by modern standards.

-In essence, however, it is a lifestyle choice marked by striving to be the best human-being that one is capable of being in this lifetime.
+In essence, however, Yoga is a lifestyle choice marked by striving to be the best human being that one is capable of being in this lifetime.

-The aim of the lifestyle/practice is to move from simply existing as a basic conditioned animal in the world, to truly living as an enlightened human-being while embodied here on Earth.
-And, there are many paths/steps for achieving this goal.
+The aim of the lifestyle/practice is to move from simply existing as a basic conditioned animal in the world, to truly living as an enlightened human being while embodied here on Earth.
+And, there are many routes for achieving this goal.
 The most clearly laid out pathway, however, is called the Eightfold Path.

-In one lifetime, a person can strive to perfect one, or several, of the different areas that are possible in their overall self-development as laid out by the Eightfold Path, but it is only when all eight possible areas of development are perfected, according to Raja (or Royal) Yoga, that one truly graduates to reaching their highest potential.
+In his/her lifetime, a person can strive to perfect one, or several, of the different areas that are possible in their overall self-development as laid out by the Eightfold Path, but it is only when all eight possible areas of development are perfected, according to Raja (or Royal) Yoga, that one truly graduates to reach their highest potential.

-So, What, According To These Eight Areas, is “Yoga?”
+So, What, According To These Eight Areas On The Eightfold Path, is “Yoga?”

 - Yoga Is Yamas (Restraints/Self-Control): This is the practice of being a morally sound individual who is non-violent, truthful, self-controlled, non-stealing, non-greedy/non-attached to things, people, places, or to his or her own ego.

-- Yoga Is Niyamas: The practice of having habits that include self-purification, contentment, self-discipline, self-study, and devotion to a higher purpose/practice.
+- Yoga Is Niyamas (Duties): This is the practice of having habits that include self-purification, contentment, self-discipline, self-study, and devotion to a higher purpose/practice.

-- Yoga Is Asanas (Posture/Developed Through Poses): This is the practice of maintaining great physical health through proper self-care, physical activity, postures and stretching.
+- Yoga Is Asanas (Posture/Developed Through Poses): This is the practice of maintaining good physical health and optimal posture through proper self-care, physical activity, and stretching.

 - Yoga Is Pranayamas (Breath/Life-Force Energy Control): This is the practice of optimal, proper, and “elevated” breathing for the maintenance of a healthy body and mind, and the effective flow of one’s life-force energy.

 - Yoga is Pratyahara (Withdrawal Of The Senses): This is the practice of being in full control of all of one’s five senses and desires.

 - Yoga is Dharana (Single-Pointed Focus/Concentration): This is the practice of being self-aware and cultivating concentration and a focused mind.

-- Yoga is Samadhi (Total Self-Collectedness/Merging With The True Self): This is the destination of the path, marked by the beauty of transcending one’s Earthly state of consciousness in order to obtain union with one’s Divine aspects/expressions.
+- Yoga is Samadhi (Total Self-Collectedness/Merging With The True Self): This is the destination of the path, marked by the beauty of transcending one’s Earthly states of consciousness to obtain union with one’s Divine aspect/expression.

-When one manages to have all of the limbs on the path mastered (and not just one or a few) by remaining mindful and practicing consistently each day, he/she will then obtain the ultimate goal of being a fully self-realized human-being who has achieved their highest potential in their lifetime.
+It is only when one manages to have all of the limbs on the path mastered (and not just one or a few), however, by remaining mindful and practicing consistently each day, that he/she will then obtain the ultimate goal of being a fully Self-Realized human being who has achieved their highest potential in their lifetime.

-This is the aim of Yoga (a word that means Union).
+This Self-Realization is the aim of Yoga (a word that means Union).
 No matter what your path may look like, the aim of Yoga/Union is always the same.